luke-karmic/trading-exercise/readme.md

 The terminal will show RED and terminate the app once a stop loss is hit, or you can comment that line out to continue: `src/services/StopLossManager.ts:63`

+You can set positions at the `/src/config/index.ts#L66`.
+The log will show a RED line when a part of the position is closed.

 ## Architecture

 The system follows a clean, event-driven architecture with the following components: